AlohaBrowser/cookie-consent-management/work-item/README.md

 * **Consent dialog closing** : If the browser allows the user to close the consent dialog without making a choice, it should be treated as `Deny all`.

+* **If users deselect all partners** but keep the category itself selected, the return value should be custom for the category and deny for every partner.
+This is not the same as unselecting the category.

+* **In case of error** the promise must either be rejected with an error message or resolved with the value `"consent": "deny?"` in the root element.

 ### Optional Features

 #### Non-Compliance Notifications